 It will be interesting to watch trends as healthcare continues to converge with digital technology.
 Our Healthcare and Technology Research teams have been noticing the convergence of these markets at an increasing pace over the last decade.
 Sign up for our newsletter to stay informed.
 We will be tracking health tech and digital trends in healthcare as part of our future self-funded research studies.
 Next, we will measure consumer sentiment toward the recent Amazon employee healthcare offering through the Berkshire Hathaway and JPMorgan Chase venture and gauge consumer willingness to purchase healthcare from other nontraditional sources.

 We offer holistic understanding of how healthcare and technology will continue to integrate, with deep expertise across both health and technology sectors.
-Contact us for more information or how we can help with your business needs.
+Send us a note for more information or how we can help with your business needs.

 Escalent interviewed a national sample of 1,003 consumers aged 18 and older between April 4 and April 6, 2018.
 Respondents were recruited from the Full Circle opt-in online panel of US adults and were interviewed online.
 The data were weighted by age and gender to match the demographics of the US population.
 Due to its opt-in nature, this online panel (like most others) does not yield a random probability sample of the target population.
 As such, it is not possible to compute a margin of error or to statistically quantify the accuracy of projections.
 Escalent will supply the exact wording of any survey question upon request.